EasyCorp/EasyAdminBundle/Resources/doc/tutorials/tips-and-tricks.md

 ```

 Beware that the `index()` method of the default `AdminController` defines the
-`admin` route, which is used to generate every backend URL.
+`easyadmin` route, which is used to generate every backend URL.
 This means that
 when overriding the `index()` method in your own controller, you must also
-redefine the `@Route()` annotation.
+add the `@Route()` annotation.
 Otherwise, the backend will stop working.

 Create a Read-Only Backend
 --------------------------